 When something from the store won’t suffice, try an experience gift that promises adventure.
 For the thrill-seeker, gift an all-sport season pass to Charlotte’s US National Whitewater Center, where whitewater rafting, mountain biking and zip lining are among several activities to quench adventurous spirits in a man-made park that still exudes authenticity.

-For rafting or kayaking without restrictions, give a guided tour from the Nantahala Outdoor Center of Bryson City.
+For rafting or kayaking without restrictions, give a gift card or guided tour from the Nantahala Outdoor Center of Bryson City.
 Known for its swirling, spitting rapids, the Nantahala River challenges the seasoned adventurer.

 For the Fashionista

-Of course, if buying on a budget, flock to the Tanger Outlets of Mebane or Blowing Rock and pick up something from Polo for him or something from Saks Off Fifth for her.
+Of course, if buying on a budget, flock to the Tanger Outlets of Mebane and pick up something from Polo or Saks Off Fifth.
 Another popular stop is Charlotte Premium Outlets, which features high-end retailers such as Kate Spade New York, Michael Kors and Under Armour.

 For the Hard-to-Shop-For

 Step away from the generic gift card and try something new for those hard-to-shop-for friends and family.
 Stop in to Biltmore Village in Asheville, a shopping experience that reflects the mountain town’s bohemian vibe.
 Visit Estate Jewelry for exquisite jewelry, Gardners Cottage for unusual plants or Olde World Christmas Shoppe for a personalized tree ornament.